-We understand it’s January and the winter months are just hitting their stride, but it really is the perfect time to start planning your summer vacation to Fort Collins, Colo.
-There are a multitude of events taking place and plenty of things to do, but to keep this simple, we have broken it down into six reasons for you to make the trek here to beautiful Fort Collins come summer time.
+It's the perfect time to start planning your summer vacation to Fort Collins, Colorado.
+There is a multitude of events taking place and plenty of things to do, but to keep this simple, we have broken it down into six reasons for you to make the trek here to beautiful Fort Collins come summertime.

 Taste of Fort Collins

-This three-day festival, during the weekend of June 10-12, will serve as the kick off to your summer vacation in Fort Collins.
-Taste of Fort Collins takes place downtown and features intoxicating food from local restaurants, live music, displays of artwork and fun for the entire family.
+This festival, during the weekend of June 11-12, will serve as the kick-off to your summer vacation in Fort Collins.
+Taste of Fort Collins takes place downtown and features intoxicating food from local restaurants, live music, displays of artwork, and fun for the entire family.
 With the combination of local food and live music, this event offers a great way to experience the uniqueness of Fort Collins.
-Although, the event is based around great food, Taste of Fort Collins is known for bringing in top-notch music acts.
-Last year the festival was headlined by Smash Mouth, The Mowgli’s, Andy Grammer and Atlas Genius.
+Although the event is based around great food, Taste of Fort Collins is known for bringing in top-notch music acts.
+The headliners for 2022 include T.I. and Collective Soul!

 5. Patio Dining